Filipanderssondev/course3_projectgroup2_security_system/docs/Variable och function-list.md

-int powerOnTune: tune for when the system is turned on. int powerOffTune: tune for when the system is turned off. int alarmTune: tune for when the alarm is triggered.
+int powerOnTune: tune for when the system is turned on. int powerOffTune: tune for when the system is turned off. int alarmTune: tune for when the alarm is triggered. int buttonPressTune: Tune for when a push-button or 4x4 button is pressed.
 ```

 ### Function list: